 The county should preserve adequate water quantity and quality for fish migration, spawning, incubation and rearing, including peak and summer flow levels, dissolved oxygen and chemical content, sediment load, and temperature.

 The county should maintain and improve surface water quality, consistent with the Clean Water Act, such that pollution does not imperil public health or the survival of fish, shellfish, or other aquatic life or prevent the harvest of shellfish.
-Surface waters within the drainage basins of Geological Sensitive Areas, and areas of significant recreational or commercial shellfish harvesting should be maintained or restored to the highest quality possible.
+Surface waters within the drainage basins of Geologically Sensitive Areas, and areas of significant recreational or commercial shellfish harvesting should be maintained or restored to the highest quality possible.

 The county should prohibit uses and activities that degrade lakes, streams and shellfish beds or result in the loss of the natural functions of waterbodies, wetlands, and groundwater aquifers.